7 Common Contact and Call Center Outsourcing Issues

 4. Lack of Management Oversight

 Additionally, look for a BPO partner that employs managers with a broad range of expertise.
-These providers are more likely to have a better understanding of your industry, your unique business challenges, and how to provide the best service to your customers.
-One final aspect to evaluate is the average tenure of their management staff.
-A high turnover rate for the BPO provider’s managers can put your partnership through additional challenges.
+These providers are more likely to have a better understanding of your industry, your unique business challenges and how to provide the best service to your customers.
+One final aspect to evaluate is the average tenure of their management.
+A high turnover rate for their managers can cause additional challenges to your partnership.

-5. Language and Cultural Barriers with the Customer Base
+5. Language and Cultural Barriers

-6. BPO Service Provider Does Not Meet Consistent Performance Levels
+6. Meeting Consistent Performance Levels

-Look for a BPO partner with managerial teams who continuously evaluate important KPIs, such as response times and First Call Resolution, and who implement specific strategies to improve performance levels when the do not meet SLAs and KPIs.
+Look for a BPO partner with managerial teams that continuously evaluate important KPIs, such as response times and First Call Resolution, and that implement specific strategies to improve performance when they do not meet SLAs and KPIs.
 Another KPI your provider should regularly measure is call volume-per-agent.
-Pro-active BPO providers then take that analysis and implement steps to schedule high-performing agents during busier peak periods to balance call volumes and agent stress levels.
+Proactive BPO providers then take that analysis and implement steps to schedule high-performing agents during busier peak periods to balance call volumes and agent stress levels.

-The BPO service providers that proactively work to improve performance go beyond simply producing reports and demonstrate their dedication to meeting KPIs and SLAs.
+BPO service providers that proactively work to improve performance go beyond simply producing reports and demonstrate their dedication to meeting KPIs and SLAs.